Fermain/-mollify/packages/lms/src/routes/content/Home Cooks/Cookery 101/module1/+page.md

 ---
-name: Subject 1 Course 1 Module 2
+name: Cooking
-slug: example-course-1-mod-2
+slug: cooking
 tags:
-  - module 2
+  - module 1
+  - cooking
 ---

-# Module 2
+# Cooking

 _Get comfortable with the basics to double your workflow efficiency!_